-As many SEO’s and Web Developers may be aware, the Google Search Console fetch and render tool is great for identifying issues with render blocking elements on page.
-It allows allows you to get an instant snapshot of the code and rendered page that Googlebot sees when crawling the specified page on a given web site.
+As many SEO’s and Web Developers may be aware, the Google Search Console fetch and render tool is great for identifying issues with render-blocking elements on the page.
+It allows you to get an instant snapshot of the code and rendered page that Googlebot sees when crawling the specified page on a given website.

-The ‘fetching’ report generated returns the pages response code, downloaded HTTP response including with the markup of the page and the download time.
+The ‘fetching’ report generated returns the page’s response code, downloaded HTTP response, including the markup of the page and the download time.

 Pay careful attention to the resources listed within the table to “get optimal indexing of your content: make sure Googlebot can access any embedded resource that meaningfully contributes to your site’s visible content, or to its layout”.